Pfc. Joseph Peter Lamkin

 | Pfc.
 Joseph P.

-Minnesota, and grew up at 808 Willow Street.
+grew up at 808 Willow Street.
+He joined the

-He joined the Minnesota National Guard in Brainerd
+Minnesota National Guard in Brainerd and was called

 In September 1941, the 194th was sent to Angel Island in San Francisco Bay and prepared for duty in the Philippine Islands.
 B Company of the battalion was detached and sent to Alaska.
 The battalion received inoculations and those with medical conditions were replaced.